Meal Charge Procedure

 Child Nutrition Department

 The Child Nutrition Kitchen Manager is responsible for maintaining charge records and notifying the student’s parent/guardian of outstanding balances.
-Negative balance slips will be printed weekly and given to the school office to be sent home with the student to notify the parent/guardian.
+Negative balance slips can be printed weekly and given to the school office to be sent home with the student to notify the parent / guardian.
 This can also be done electronically to the E-mail provided to the District.
 Kitchen Managers may call parents directly to notify them of unpaid student meal balances.
 Calls on delinquent accounts are also made to families from the District to notify them of the negative balance.

 The School District will support the Child Nutrition Department in debt collection activities.
 Federal guidelines prohibit the Child Nutrition Department from writing off debts as a result of charged meals.
 Every effort will be made to collect for unpaid meals.
 While not all inclusive, these measures may include the following: